The City of Foley loves its young-at-heart senior citizens!

 Line Dancing on Wednesdays

 Intermediate Classes at 1:15 p.m.

 No charge for this fun-loving, high-energy class.

 Square Dancing with Patty Ping on Wednesdays at 2:30 p.m.

 The Foley Senior Center is the place to be on the 1st and 3rd Saturday nights of each month.
 Good music and friendly people make the Foley Senior Center dance the best and the longest-running dance in the area.
 Music is provided by various bands.
-Doors open at 6:00 p.m. and dancing begins at 7:00 p.m.
+Doors open at 6:00 p.m. and dancing runs from 6:30 – 9:00 p.m.
 We ask you to bring your favorite refreshments.
 Admission is $5 for members and $7 for guests.